Oraclus: Search Engine Developed in Kazakhstan Uses GPT Algorithms to Answer Any Question About Web3.

 “Beyond the gallery walls, our involvement in WAAW London resonates on a broader scale, signaling the flourishing East African art scene’s global impact.
 Illuminating the talent of female artists from this region is our contribution to a global dialogue on gender equality in the arts, fostering recognition and support for African art on the international stage.
 In essence, our participation in WAAW is a commitment to shaping a more inclusive art world, where every artist has the opportunity to thrive, regardless of gender or origin.
 We eagerly anticipate the continued growth of this movement and its positive impact on the arts in Africa and beyond.
 Moreover, thanks to WAAW World, our once little-known gallery received a mention in Forbes in 2023, marking a significant milestone in our journey», — said Lorna Mashiba Albu, founder of Rangi Gallery.

-“I met the co-founders of WAAW, Annya Sand and Catherine Hunt, in the gallery about two years ago.
+“I met the founder of WAAW, Annya Sand, in the gallery about two years ago.
 They mentioned their idea to encourage galleries across London to exhibit solely female artists in July to help advance gender equality.
 I eagerly took up the opportunity to work with them and hosted an all-female group exhibition for their inaugural month.
 We reached out to new artists specifically for the show and have since continued to work with them, resulting in some stellar solo exhibitions by Sophie-Yen Bretez, Ming Ying, and Ayanfe Olarinde.
 WAAW was such a pleasure to work with, and we have continued to conceptualize new ways of working together in the future», — said Annie Pereira, director of the gallery in London, in an interview for Art Plugged.

 Q&A in support of WAAW World at the JDMalat Gallery, London, 2023